You are here

 The approach of this project is to use and supplement the substantial amount of human genetic data available from people with T2D — or at risk for developing T2D — to identify and validate novel molecules and pathways as targets for therapeutic development.
 Genetic data paired with information on gene expression and epigenomics in relevant tissues, combined with clinical information, can provide clues about the function of genetic changes within an individual’s genome that increases one’s risk for developing T2D.
 After identifying DNA regions that might be critical for the development or progression of T2D, researchers will intensively analyze these DNA regions in targeted populations.
 They will be looking for rare individuals whose genetic inheritance may provide a model of what targeted drug might achieve.
 In addition to leading to potential drug targets, this research will add to the foundational understanding of T2D.

 Researchers have built a public database, the T2D Knowledge Portal, of DNA sequence, functional genomic and epigenomic information, and clinical data from studies on type 2 diabetes and its cardiac and renal complications.
 The data set and analytical tools were made available in October 2015, and are accessible to academic and industry researchers to identify and validate changes in DNA that spur the onset of diabetes, alter disease severity, speed or slow disease progression, or have a protective effect.
 In 2016, the Portal online library and discovery engine greatly expanded data and search capabilities to accelerate the pace of scientific advancement.
-Simplified, customizable navigation of aggregated data from more than 100,000 DNA samples from research supported by the NIH and other institutions facilitates new understanding of diabetes by increasing users’ ability to share and evaluate content.
+Simplified, customizable navigation of aggregated data from research supported by the NIH and other institutions facilitates new understanding of diabetes by increasing users’ ability to share and evaluate content.